GitSkilled/.github/profile/README.md

 ## We are GitSkilled <img src="https://avatars.githubusercontent.com/u/189777612?s=200&v=4" width="20" height="20" />

-### A community dedicated to advancing diversity, equity, and inclusion within open source.
+### A global community dedicated to growing socially conscious developers around the world.

-Welcome to the **GitSkilled** organization, an initiative focused on promoting **skilling, equity, and community** through open source.
-This organization serves as a central hub for all resources, partnerships, and learning paths related to the **GitHub All In** program.
+Welcome to the **GitSkilled** organization, an initiative focused on promoting **skilling, equity and community** through open source.
+This organization serves as a central hub for all resources, partnerships, and learning paths related to the **GitSkilled** program.

-To learn more about the Github GitSkilled project, please visit the [About-GitSkilled](https://github.com/GitSkilled/About-GitSkilled) repository, where we share an in-depth collection of documentation and resources to enable and empower open source developers.
+To learn more about GitHub's GitSkilled project, please visit the [About-GitSkilled](https://github.com/GitSkilled/About-GitSkilled) repository, where we share an in-depth collection of documentation and resources to enable and empower open source developers.

 ## About GitSkilled